How to map an archive collection

 - Brief notes were made in a notebook as this work proceeded.
 Also, some very brief notes were made in a computer file on the Paton collection about every item that was read, together with its meta-data (archive and collection reference, date, writer, named recipient, address etc) for referencing purposes.

-- Following the period of thinking and reflection at the end of the day, a short overviewing document was written in the Paton collection Word file.
+- Following the period of thinking and reflection at the end of the day, a short overviewing document was written in a Paton collection Word file.
 This took about 10 minutes.
-Then digital photographs were made of the inventory and about 15 documents that were found interesting.
+Then digital photographs were made of the inventory and also of 15 documents that were found interesting.

 5.2 Some detail about what went into this decision is that the Paton collection was interesting to go through, but it doesn’t contain a lot of letters, nor does it cover a lengthy period of time, features which would have given it more importance for the WWW project.
 This is an assessment based on a specific viewpoint: would it fit into the WWW project as a case study?
-However, this is not an absolute evaluation, and for other purposes the collection is interesting and important.
+However, this is not an absolute evaluation of its contents, and clearly for other purposes the collection is interesting and important.